Introduction

 Graduate Plus Loan

-Students who need to borrow more than the maximum unsubsidized loan of $20,500 (or those who have already met the lifetime limit on federal direct loan borrowing) to meet their educational costs may request an additional loan by applying for a Graduate PLUS loan.
-The Graduate PLUS loan allows students to borrow up to the full annual cost of attendance (COA) minus other financial aid received (scholarships, federal student loans, private loans etc.).
+Students who are enrolled full-time can borrow from the graduate PLUS loan up to the full annual cost of attendance (COA) minus other financial aid received (scholarships, federal student loans, private loans etc.).

 A credit check will be performed by the U.S. Department of Education during the origination process to determine your credit eligibility for the Graduate PLUS loan.
 The PLUS loan has a higher loan fee and interest rate.

-1. Accept and be approved for the maximum annual limit of $20,500 in unsubsidized loans for the academic year.
-(This step does not apply if you have reached your federal direct loan lifetime borrowing limit.)
+2) Accept and and or request an unsubsidized loan for the academic year.
+(This step does not apply if you have reached your federal direct loan aggregate borrowing limit.)
 NOTE: Federal law requires that your eligibility for the unsubsidized loan be determined first before you can request a PLUS loan.

-5. Enroll for at least 6 credits and attend classes.
+5) Enroll for at least half-time and attend classes.
+Full-time for graduate study is defined as 9 credits.

 Pending Aid in CUNYfirst